waitunsoe/php-laracasts/README.md

 simple &amp; short php lessons from laracasts

-## 40. Manage Passwords Like This For The Remainder of Your Career
+## 41. Log In and Log Out

 Thins To Learn

-- php built-in function, password_hash
-- Bcrypt algorithm recommended as a secure password hashing method
+- Authentication
+- Expiring Cookies
+- Destroying a Session